Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$: Abstract

 \section{Abstract}

-Three-dimensional Dirac semimetals enable the observation of bulk magnetism in topological quantum phases.
-We report site-selective NMR spectroscopy that probes local static and dynamic spin susceptibility on the magnetic semimetal BaMnBi$_2$.
+Dirac semimetals provide a new platform for the quantum Hall effect at low magnetic fields.
+In the presence of strong spin-orbit coupling, a spin-split Landau level is expected to enhance the bulk quasiparticle excitation.
+Here we report NMR spectroscopy that site-selectively probes dynamic spin susceptibility on the magnetic semimetal BaMnBi$_2$.
 We find that spontaneous staggered fields from antiferromagnetic Mn moments are completely canceled at the Bi layer hosting Dirac fermions.
-In an in-plane field, the nuclear spin-lattice relaxation rate $1/T_1$ follows the cubic temperature dependence to low temperatures, manifesting the ideal Dirac semimetal with chemical potential close to the Dirac point.
-In an out-of-plane field, $1/T_1$ becomes a constant below 20 K, where the Laudau level appears, and is enhanced more than 100 times larger than under the in-plane field.
-The result demonstrates a condensation of quantized Dirac fermions in the quantum Hall regime.
+The nuclear spin-lattice relaxation rate $1/T_1$ follows the cubic temperature dependence down to low temperatures under the in-plane field, manifesting the chemical potential close to the Dirac point. $1/T_1$ becomes constant below 20 K under the out-of-plane field, where the well-separated Laudau level appears.
+The strong anisotropy of $1/T_1$ exceeding 100 suggests spin-split Landau levels in the quantum Hall regime.